-Course #700 - Band Grades 9-12 Elective (02) Credits: 2.5

-The Hopkins Academy Band consists of two entities: a concert band and a marching band.
+Course #0217 - Band Grades 9-12 Elective (02) Credits: 5 The Hopkins Academy Band consists of two entities: a concert band and a marching band.
 Members play in both bands.
 The concert band performs a minimum of two concerts per year, and in some years participates in competitions.
 The marching band performs a minimum of five times per year, and also will participate in competitions.
 This class meets every other day, as well as occasional evening rehearsals dictated by Music Festival competitions.

-Course #702 - Chorus

-Elective (02)

-Grades 9-12

-Credits: 2.5

-The Hopkins Academy Chorus is a four-part singing ensemble that performs contemporary music at concerts and related activities in and out of school.
-The concert ensemble performs a minimum of two concerts per year, and in some years participates in competitions.
+Course #0218 - Chorus Elective (02) Grades 9-12 Credits: 5 The Hopkins Academy Chorus is a singing ensemble that performs many styles of music.
+Chorus performs at least two concerts per year, and in some years participates in competitions.
 This class meets every other day for the year.

-MIDDLE SCHOOL MUSIC COURSES

-Course #707 - Middle School Band (Grade 7 & 8 elective)

-This course is a study of basic concepts of ensemble playing, including rhythm, harmony, intonation, and marching.
+No prior experience is required.
+MIDDLE SCHOOL MUSIC COURSES Course #707 - Middle School Band (Grade 7 & 8 elective) This course is a study of basic concepts of ensemble playing, including rhythm, harmony, intonation, and marching.
 Materials from both standard band and contemporary music literature will be used.
 There will be a minimum of two performances per year.
 No prior experience is required.